Raku/problem-solving/.github/ISSUE_TEMPLATE/issue-template-language.md

 ---
 name: Report a language problem
-about: Changes to the Perl 6 language
+about: Changes to the Raku language
 title: ''
 labels: 'language'
 assignees: 'jnthn'